arkumu/arkumu.github.io/dokumentation/benutzerrechteverwaltung/index.markdown

 * View, edit and delete Actors at their own university*.
 * View, edit and delete Equipment at their own university.*
 * View, edit and delete Physical Objects at their own university.*
-* View, edit and delete Information Carriers at their own university.*
+* View, edit and delete Information Storage Mediums at their own university.*
-* Link Digital Objects from your own university to university events.
+* Link Digital Objects from their own university to university Events.

 **Media Documentarians in the Ingest Backend are not permitted to:**